miklosme/papers/src/app/home.md

+# Daily Digest (March 12, 2025)

+Buckle up, AI enthusiasts!
+We've got a smorgasbord of multi-agent madness to dive into today.
+Let's kick things off with a bang:

+Imagine a swarm of robots that can [efficiently allocate tasks](https://papers.miklos.dev/2503.07662) without a central boss.
+That's exactly what HIPPO-MAT brings to the table.
+This decentralized system uses graph neural networks and reinforcement learning to let robots share info and make decisions on the fly.
+It's scalable, conflict-aware, and could revolutionize how we think about coordinating robot teams.

+But why stop at robots?
+CoLMDriver is taking the wheel with [LLM-powered autonomous driving](https://papers.miklos.dev/2503.08683).
+This system lets cars negotiate in natural language, refining their decisions through an actor-critic feedback loop.
+It's a glimpse into a future where our vehicles don't just drive themselves, they collaborate to keep us all safer on the road.

+Speaking of safety, researchers are tackling the tricky problem of [work zone safety with self-driving cars](https://papers.miklos.dev/2503.07634) in the mix.
+Their simulations show it's a double-edged sword – automated vehicles can improve safety in some ways, but those pesky disengagements (when humans have to take over) throw a wrench in the works.
+It's a reminder that the road to full autonomy is still under construction.

+Now, let's zoom out to the city level.
+A clever [multi-agent system for counting unique park visitors](https://papers.miklos.dev/2503.07651) is giving urban planners new insights.
+By using distributed cameras and smart attribute tracking, it can build a picture of park usage without compromising privacy.
+It's a glimpse of how AI can help us understand and improve our public spaces.

+For the math nerds out there, we've got a neural network approach that's [revolutionizing power index calculations](https://papers.miklos.dev/2503.08381) in multi-agent systems.
+InfluenceNet can quickly estimate the influence of individual agents in large coalitions, opening up new possibilities for analyzing complex agent interactions.

+Traffic engineers, rejoice!
+HAMH-PPO is here to [personalize traffic signal control](https://papers.miklos.dev/2503.07678) across diverse intersections.
+This clever system balances shared learning with intersection-specific policies, potentially smoothing out traffic flow in our increasingly congested cities.

+But wait, there's more!
+We've got [adaptive routing algorithms](https://papers.miklos.dev/2503.07686) for AI networks, [frameworks for faster LLM-based multi-agent systems](https://papers.miklos.dev/2503.07675), and even [self-organizing IoT networks](https://papers.miklos.dev/2503.07702).
+It's a treasure trove of innovation in the multi-agent world.

+And finally, a sobering look at how [AI agents could transform cancer care in India](https://papers.miklos.dev/2503.07673).
+From accelerating research to personalizing treatments, it's a powerful reminder of the real-world impact these technologies can have.

+That's all for today's whirlwind tour of multi-agent marvels.
+Keep your algorithms sharp and your agents collaborative, folks!

 # Daily Digest (March 11, 2025)

 Buckle up, AI enthusiasts!
 We've got a treasure trove of cutting-edge research to dive into today.
 Let's start with a game-changer for control theory buffs: